lambdacms/lambdacms.org/README.md

 This repository contains the "base" [Yesod](http://yesodweb.com) application for the LambdaCms-based [lambdacms.org](http://lambdacms.org) website.
+A typical "base" app in a LambdaCms-site contains mainly the styling for the content types which the *extensions* implement and provide admin interface sections for.
+Hence this repository contains mostly CSS code.

-All LambdaCms *extensions* (which are LambdaCms specific Yesod subsites) are dependecies of this "base" app, and are hooked up from here.
+All LambdaCms *extensions* (which are merely LambdaCms specific Yesod subsites) are dependecies of this "base" app, and are wired-up up from here.

 Currently it makes use of the following extensions: